 A 20-year-old Szekler university student from Szentegyháza (Vlăhița) arrived to New York City 15 years ago without knowing a single world of English.
-First she worked as a babysitter then as a waitress, studied the language, went to college and laid her plans – now she works as a special investigator in the New York City Police Department.
+First she worked as a babysitter then as a waitress, studied the language, went to college and laid her plans – now she works as special investigator for the Inspectors General for the New York City Police Department.
 Sarolta Toscano (Sarolta Sándor in her maiden name) told her remarkable story to liget.ro.

 Childhood in Szeklerland

 “I grew up in a big and close-knit family and I had a beautiful childhood.
 I have a four-year-older brother, who lives at home in Szentegyháza.
 At age of seven I became first a singer then a violinist in the local Szentegyháza Children Philharmonic.
 We were on tour a lot, played at a lot of places, which I loved because I was always curious for the newness.
 After graduating from high school I continued my studies in Kolozsvár (Cluj-Napoca) at the economy department of the Babeș–Bolyai University, where something started to grow inside me, which lead to the life I live today.
 My first two years at the University was successful, but

 I wanted some kind of bigger challenge.
 I felt that the world was too small around me.

 Back then it was trendy going to the UK, or to the US for studying and so this also got me interested.
 I managed to arrive to America for a year via an agency to work as a babysitter and to participate at a 6-week-long language course.
 My parents were open for this, they always have been my most enthusiastic supporters, and however they feared for me and protected me, they always supported me reaching my dreams.
 I froze my university studies thinking that I’ll return after a year.
 This is not how it happened…” – begins Sarolta.

 So the twenty-year-old Sarolta sat on a plane first time in her life and arrived to the USA without speaking a world in English.